Unified Fast Cards

 Problem Space

-Why Now: With growing inventory across verticals and expanding revenue goals, there was a need to unify the card experience while driving deeper engagement without overhauling OEM SDKs.
+Why Now: With growing inventory across verticals and expanding revenue goals, there was a need to unify the card system experience while driving deeper engagement.

 Provides a consistent UI/UX for users across products.